A critical neurotransmitter that controls functions such as memory, attention, sleep, heart rate, and muscular activity.

 A psychiatric disorder characterized by sadness, hopelessness, pessimism, loss of interest in life, reduced emotional wellbeing, and abnormalities in sleep, appetite, and energy level.

-A condition that typically occurs when, at the time of conception, an extra copy of chromosome 21 is present in the egg.
+A condition that results from the presence of an extra copy of chromosome 21.
 This genetic anomaly is associated with physical and developmental characteristics, including mild to moderate intellectual disabilities; low muscle tone; and an increased risk of congenital heart defects, respiratory problems, and digestive tract obstruction.

 A technology used to record electrical activity of the human brain in response to a variety of stimuli and activities.